Active Working Groups

 IE Working Groups (WG) accept researchers affiliated with any of our current members.

 Researchers from related disciplines who are closely working with our member institutions, and thus endorsed by them, are also welcome to request registration in IE working groups.
-Such applications will be reviewed and analysed on case-by-case basis.
+Such applications will be reviewed and analysed on a case-by-case basis.

 Failing to fulfil the below-mentioned expectations (under 'governance') may result in a request to leave the WG.